-The demand for auxiliary converter power in transportation applications is increasing, and this requires more complex solutions and novel approaches for auxiliary power supply design.
-As discussed in [1], the drawn auxiliary system power in trolleybuses has become so high that it is challenging to provide an acceptable supply during momentary power interruptions due to travelling through insulated grid sections.
-A typical functional diagram of a trolleybus electric power circuit is shown in Fig. 1 [2].
-Another example is the functional diagram of an electric locomotive power circuit, depicted in Fig. 2 [3].
+The demand for auxiliary converter power in transportation applications is increasing and this requires more complex solutions and novel approaches for auxiliary power supply design.
+As discussed in [1], the drawn auxiliary system power in trolleybuses has become so high that it is challenging to provide acceptable supply during momentary power interruptions due to travelling through insulated grid sections.
+A typical trolleybus electric power circuit functional diagram is shown in (Fig. 1) [2].
+Another example is an electric locomotive power circuit functional diagram, depicted in (Fig. 2) [3].

-Fig. 1.
-Example of a functional diagram of a typical trolleybus electric power circuit.
+Figure 1.
+Example of a typical trolleybus electric power circuit functional diagram

-Fig. 2.
-Example of the functional diagram a railway locomotive power circuit.
+Figure 2.
+Example of a railway locomotive power circuit functional diagram

-As seen in Figs. 1 and 2, the diagram consists of the main drive system and the auxiliary system.
-The auxiliary system can be divided into 2 major parts - small loads supplied from the DC system and large loads and auxiliary drives supplied by the AC system.
-The rising auxiliary system power demand trends require higher power ratings and increased efficiency in auxiliary converters, but currently, increasing the converter weight and dimensions or installing multiple converters in parallel is seen as the main solution.
+As can be seen from (Fig. 1.) and (Fig. 2), the diagram consists of the main drive system and the auxiliary system.
+The auxiliary system can be divided into 2 major parts - small loads supplied from the DC system and large loads and auxiliary drives, supplied by the AC system.
+The rising auxiliary system power demand trends require higher power ratings and increased efficiency in auxiliary converters, but currently the main solution is seen as increasing the converter weight and dimensions or install multiple converters in parallel.
 Another problem arises in the DC system supply for many relatively small loads.
-As there is a large number of DC loads with unpredictable mission profiles, the voltage regulation problem arises, and this requires innovative solutions for the DC converter design and control to ensure a very dynamic power supply.
-A single DC/AC inverter is used to supply a finite number of loads with relatively large power drawn from the AC system.
-In case of the simultaneous load turn-on, an overcurrent or overload due to the transients might happen.
-Moreover, in case of a converter failure the whole AC system, including safety critical loads, will fail.
-Finally, the conservative design of the auxiliary system supply leads to low efficiency, wasted energy, and very dynamic load characteristics, leading to thermal cycling, shorter component lifetime, and less reliable operation.
+As there is a large number of DC loads with unpredictable mission profiles, the voltage regulation problem arises and this requires innovative solutions for the DC converter design and control to ensure a very dynamic power supply.
+A single DC/AC inverter is used for supplying a finite number of loads with relatively large power drawn from the AC system.
+In case of the simultaneous load turn on, an overcurrent or overload due to the transients might happen, moreover, in case of the converter failure the whole AC system including safety critical loads will fail.
+Finally, the conservative design of the auxiliary system supply leads to low efficiency, wasted energy and very dynamic load character leading to thermal cycling, shorter component lifetime and less reliable operation.

 The largest part of auxiliary power is consumed by auxiliary drives, i.e., power steering, air compressor and air conditioning system.
 Hence, an optimization of these systems is the most reasonable.
-In [4], a permanent magnet synchronous machine is proposed to increase the efficiency and reliability of a 6-kW auxiliary oil pump, requiring a variable frequency drive supply.
-Similarly, in [5], integrated variable frequency drives are recommended for propulsion and auxiliary system drives to achieve high efficiency, reduced weight, and compact design.
-According to the case study in [6], the multi-level inverter topology realized with wide bandgap semiconductors can offer excellent performance, which is essential for variable frequency auxiliary system drives in transportation applications.
-Consequently, the multi-level DC/AC inverter realized with SiC or GaN semiconductors can be considered an optimal solution.
+In [4], a permanent magnet synchronous machine is proposed to increase efficiency and reliability of a 6-kW auxiliary oil pump, requiring variable frequency drive supply.
+Similarly, in [5] the integrated variable frequency drives are recommended for both propulsion and auxiliary system drives to achieve high efficiency, reduced weight and compact design.
+According to case study in [6], the multi-level inverter topology realized with wide bandgap semiconductors can offer excellent performance, that is essential for variable frequency auxiliary system drives in transportation application.
+Consequently, the multi-level DC/AC inverter realized with SiC or GaN semiconductors can be considered as an optimal solution.